wout/rosetta/README.md

 ```

 Rosetta is that much faster because a lot of the hard work happens at
 compile-time.
-But also because the majority of the data is immutable and stored
+And because the majority of the data is stored on the [stack
-on the [stack rather than the
+rather than the
 heap](https://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap),
 out of the scope of garbage collector.